Student Accounts and Expenses

-Students who have been offered student loans as part of their financial aid package must attend a loan information session during Orientation in order for their loans to receive final approval for disbursement.
-International students receiving student loans must also present their passports, visa documents, and home country identification cards (e.g., driver’s licence or other national identification card) to comply with verification requirements.
+Each student who accepts a student loan as part of their financial aid package must attend a loan information session during Orientation.
+International students with student loans must also present their passports, visa documents, and local identity cards (e.g., driver’s license or national identity card) to comply with verification requirements.

 Health Insurance and Dental Insurance